efinden/Modeling_IP_in_terrestrial_lunar_planetary_ice_TEM/README.md

 dielectric_data.py - which is a python library containg data with estimated electrical parameters for different ices, based on published results available in the open literature.

-halfspace_and_3layers.py - is a function that do the computation of the model.
+halfspace_and_3layers.py - is a function including the computation of the model.

-Cole_model.py - A custom Cole-Cole function file
+Cole_model.py - A custom Cole-Cole function file, based on the examples in the empymod wesite.

 dielectric_plots.py - creates a plot of the permittivity and conducitivity (Figure 2).